Place guarantee in early childhood education and care (ECEC)

 Care for children aged up to 3 years is a statutory task of the commune (gmina, the lowest-level local government unit).
 However, there is no guarantee in the legislation to provide a place at a childcare institution to children aged under 3 years.

 The main barrier to access is the small number of crèches in relation to the demand.
 Changes introduced since 2011 have aimed to provide conditions for the development of diverse care settings and to improve the quality of care for children aged up to 3 years.
 Recent years have seen a significant increase in the number of early childhood care institutions.
 However, the COVID-19 pandemic has halted this growth.
 This is because interest in centre-based care for children aged up to 3 years has declined.
-Thus, the number of children attending crèches, kids’ clubs and crèche units dropped in 2020 by 0.8% as compared to 2019.
-In 2020, 229,100 children attended care institutions for children aged up to 3 years, including 1,300 children with disabilities.
+Thus, the number of children attending crèches, kids’ clubs and crèche units dropped in 2021 by 58,600 as compared to 2020.
+In 2021, 170,500 children attended institutions for children aged up to 3 years, including 1,300 children with disabilities.

-As compared with 2019, the number of early childhood care institutions increased only by 6% in 2020.
-The demand for places has yet to be met.
-For example, in 2020, crèches administered by the communes represented only 24% of all crèches (a 1% increase compared with 2019); the remaining crèches (76%) were non-public institutions.
-The communes also administer only 13% of kids’ clubs (an increase by 4% compared with 2019); 87% were non-public settings.
+Like in the previous year, compared with 2020, the number of childcare institutions increased only by 6% in 2021.
+The demand for places in crèches has yet to be met.
+For example, in 2021, crèches administered by the communes represented only 25% of all crèches (a 1% increase compared with 2020); the remaining crèches (75%) were non-public institutions.
+The communes also administer only 17% of kids’ clubs (an increase by 4% compared with 2020); 83% were non-public settings.

 Number of institutions